 This post may contain affiliate links.
 Please see our disclosure policy.

-Plate of crispy chicken drumsticks stacked on a white plate on a light blue table in front of an air fryer.
+Plate of crispy chicken drumsticks stacked on a white plate on a light blue table.

 Want to save this recipe?